FullNodeMeditator/poetspie/docs/index.md

 # Welcome

-We are a poetry production company headquartered in the metaverse.
-Poems are the catalyst for film, music, humor, literature and daily life.
-Poets Pie
+Poets Pie is a production dao headquartered in the metaverse.
+Our belief is that poems are the catalyst for film, music, humor, literature and daily life.
+Poets Pie collaborates with poets from around the earth.
+We embrace Web3 with a focused precence on the Ethereum and Dotsama ecosystems.

+## NFTs

+Poems have always been collectable, storing them on the blockchain is our preferred archive.
+Trust is an important aspect of the NFT artists / collector relationship.
+We only mint NFTs editions on single chains.
+For example, if we mint a video it will either be on Dotsama or Ethereum but not on both.

-## Commands
+## Podcast

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout
+## Contribute

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.